-Traditional Classroom Differentiated Classroom .
-Student differences are masked or acted upon when problematic.
-Student differences are studied as a basis for planning. .
-Assessment is most common at the end of learning to see "who got it."
-Assessment is ongoing and diagnostic to understand how to make instruction more responsive to learner need. .
-A relatively narrow sense of intelligence prevails.
-3. Focus on multiple forms of intelligence is evident. .
-A single definition of excellence exists.
-Excellence is defined by individual growth from a starting point. .
-Student interest is infrequently tapped.
-Students are frequently guided in making interest-based learning choices. .
-Relatively few learning profile options are Many learning profile options are provided taken into account. .
-Whole class instruction dominates.
-Many instructional arrangements are used. .
-Coverage of texts and/or curriculum guides drives instruction.
-8. Student readiness, interest, and learning profile shape instruction. .
-Mastery of facts and skills out-of-context focus of learning.
-Use of essential skills to make sense of th key concepts and principles is the focus of learning.
-0. Single-option assignments are the norm.
-10. Multi-option assignments are frequently used.
-1. Time is relatively inflexible.
-11. Time is used flexibly in accordance with student need.
-2. A single text prevails.
-12. Multiple materials are provided.
-3. Single interpretations of ideas and events 13.
-Multiple perspectives on ideas and events are routinely sought.
-4. The teacher directs student behavior.
-14. The teacher facilitates students' skills at becoming more self-reliant learners.
-5. The teacher solves problems.
-15. Students help one another and the teacher solve problems.
-A single form of assessment is often used.
-16. Students are assessed in multiple ways.
-Carol Tomlinson
+- Student differences are studied as a basis for planning. - 2.
+Assessment is ongoing and diagnostic to understand how to make instruction more responsive to learner need. - 3.
+Focus on multiple forms of intelligence is evident. - 4.
+Excellence is defined by individual growth from a starting point. - 5.
+Students are frequently guided in making interest-based learning choices. - 6.
+Many learning profile options are provided. taken into account. - 7.
+Many instructional arrangements are used. - 8.
+Student readiness, interest, and learning profile shape instruction. - 9.
+Use of essential skills to make sense of the key concepts and principles is the focus of learning. - 10.
+Multi-option assignments are frequently used. - 11.
+Time is used flexibly in accordance with student need. - 12.
+Multiple materials are provided. - 13.
+Multiple perspectives on ideas and events are routinely sought. - 14.
+The teacher facilitates students' skills at becoming more self-reliant learners. - 15.
+Students help one another and the teacher solve problems. - 16.
+Students are assessed in multiple ways.